 It is very important for your son/daughter to check the airline’s website to make sure that their luggage complies with weight and bag restrictions.
 International flights are very strict about luggage size and weight and it is something that can change weekly, so checking the website periodically as your student prepares to go is highly suggested.

-John Cabot University provides on-site support for all students.
+John Cabot University provides on-site support for all students including residential staff and Health and Wellbeing services.

 Housing in Rome

-Students will request to live in John Cabot University housing in the Viale Trastevere apartments.
+Students will request to live in housing provided by John Cabot University.
+Students will be in the Viale Trastevere apartments or External Apartments.

 Visit the State Department's website for country specific information on Italy, along with travel alerts and travel warnings.